-Before we talk about writing an impactful meta description, we should first get some of the technical details out of the way.
-Meta descriptions appear below the title and provide a brief description of the piece of content they’re attached to.
-They also must be between 140 and 165 characters long.
-Otherwise, search engines may truncate your description, which doesn’t help funnel search users to your site.
+Before we talk about writing an impactful meta description, we should get some technical details out of the way.
+Meta descriptions appear below the title and briefly describe the content they’re attached to.
+They also must be between 140 and 165 characters extended.
+Otherwise, search engines may truncate your report, which doesn’t help funnel search users to your site.

-Okay, with the technical stuff out of the way, let’s get into writing impactful meta descriptions for your pages and posts.
+Okay, with the technical stuff out of the way, let’s write impactful meta descriptions for your pages and posts.

 Writing Meta Descriptions For Service And Landing Pages

 As with meta titles, your strategy for writing impactful meta descriptions varies depending on the type of content you’re writing them for.
-For example, if you’re writing a description for a sales funnel or service page, you need to ensure it’s well optimized for SEO while providing a brief description of the content they’ll find on the page.
-It’s also good to brag a little here and to make sure you add a strong call to action (like a contact prompt and phone number).
+For example, if you’re writing a report for a sales funnel or service page, you must ensure it’s well-optimized for SEO while briefly describing the content they’ll find on the page.
+It’s also good to brag a little here and to make sure you add a solid call to action (like a contact prompt and phone number).
 Here’s an example of a well-written meta description for the fictional “County Plumbing” page we wrote a title for above: